 But if you wanted to fly business class from the U.S. to South Africa with a stop in AUH on Etihad (JFK-AUH-JNB), it was only possible for 125,000 AAdvantage miles.
 AA recently adjusted several of their Etihad routing rules so it now only costs 75,000 AAdvantage miles to book the same route.

-Head to God Save the Points for a thorough breakdown, but just know that you can now book many of these two-leg journeys on Etihad using less American miles.
+Just know that you can now book many of these two-leg journeys on Etihad using fewer American miles.
 And considering Etihad is one of the world’s best airlines – with one of the world’s most luxurious first class cabins – that’s a win.

 Unfortunately, you still have to call into American Airlines call center in Australia to book Etihad awards with AA miles.
 And you still won’t find these flights while searching online at AA.com, so head to Etihad.com to see if the flights you want are available when using miles.